 For the ambitious, consider spending your day walking from one sector to another for a delightful urban hike.

 On Chuo Dori street, you'll find many top fashion and cosmetic brand stores.
 It has many department stores, restaurants and cafes.
 In fact, this sophisticated one-kilometer strip has some of the highest real estate prices in the world.
 Nearby, Yurakucho has even more high end shops and izakaya restaurants.

 Chuo Dori is closed to motor traffic on weekend afternoons.
 Feel like royalty strolling down the middle of this street.

 Enjoy the juxtaposition of the traditional Kabukiza kabuki theater against a backdrop of modern architecture.

 Nihonbashi: classy and classic

 Japan's very first department store, Mitsukoshi, started way back in 1673.
-Check out their grandiose flagship location in Nihonbashi.
+Check out its grandiose flagship location in Nihonbashi.
 Other sites of interest include the Bank of Japan building and the Tokyo Stock Exchange .
-Over the last century, Nihonbashi emerged as the county's primary financial district.
+Over the last century, Nihonbashi emerged as the country's primary financial district.